Pastromhaug/Expert-Advisor/README.md

 The core strategy that this program is based off of is simple:
 For a set of technical indicators, if all indicators are going up, buy.
 If all indicators are going down, sell.

 Currently, In the latest version there are seven technical indicators that can be used invidivually or in combination with each other in this program.
 They are *Moving Average, Stochastic Oscillator, Stoch RSI Basic, THV3 T3, Babon Slope, THV T3 Trix, and AMA optimized*.
 Moving Average and Stochastic Oscillator are default indicators included in MT4, but the rest have to be downloaded and added manually.

+When you load the EA onto a graph, the settings menu for the EA will look like this.
+The picture below shows all the indicators in the *Inputs* menu.
+Setting an indicator to *true* will enable that indicator when the EA is executed.
+The settings below each indicators shifted a few spaces to the right and that begin with a *>* character are the parameters that can be changed for each indicator.
+These just change how each indicator behaves.

 ![Top half of settings page](https://github.com/Pastromhaug/Expert-Advisor/blob/master/menu_top_half.png)

+The EA decides the direction of an indicator by  looking at the last time that the indicator showed a positive or negative direction.
+If indicator is currently  completely flat, the EA will look back at previous data until it finds a directoin.
+The two possible directions are up or down.
+If all indicators are UP, then close all short positions and open a long position.
+If all indicators are DOWN, then close all long positions and open a short position.The EA will only ever have one open order, and will close it before opening the next order.